 Take a look at some more advanced features and configurations:

 - Centralize Netdata metrics from many systems with streaming

-- Enable long-term archiving of Netdata metrics via backends to time-series databases.
+- Enable long-term archiving of Netdata metrics via exporting engine to time-series databases.

 - Improve security by putting Netdata behind an Nginx proxy with SSL.